-- Certificate of Insurance – This is proof of your insurance policy, which shows the limits and deductibles, the effective dates of the plan, and your insurance company provider.
+Certificate of Insurance – This is proof of your insurance policy, which shows the limits and deductibles, the effective dates of the plan, and your insurance company provider.

 Common Types of Business Insurance

-- Commercial Property Insurance–This insurance covers commercial property assets, such as damage to buildings and contents, and is a necessity whether you own or lease your business space.
-Coverage includes signage, equipment, furniture, and inventory.
+Commercial Property Insurance–This insurance is just what it sounds like; it covers commercial property assets, such as damage to buildings and contents, and is a necessity whether you own or lease your business space.
+Coverage includes any damage or loss to signage, equipment, furniture, and inventory.

-Protecting Your Business
+Protect Your Business

 Understanding the basics of business insurance jargon is a critical step in making sure you have the knowledge base to seek out the right coverage to protect your business and employees.
 You’ve worked hard to grow your company, and we’re here to help ensure you have everything you need to safeguard your company’s future.

 Pedro Ponce is a Commercial Insurance & Risk Advisor who has been representing his customers for over ten years.
 He holds a Certified Insurance Counselor designation and is currently working on becoming a Certified Risk Manager.